zenothin/openbook-api/docs/COMMUNITY_GUIDELINES.md

 ### 👯‍♀️ Contributors

-Special thanks to [Trevor Barton (@trevor)](https://trevorbarton.co.uk/) for creating the first ever draft these guidelines were built upon and for his consequent contributions.
+Special thanks to [Trevor Barton (@trevor)](https://trevorbarton.co.uk/) for creating the first ever draft these guidelines were built upon, and for his consequent contributions.

-Thanks to the volunteers who with their comments, suggestions and proof-reading helped make this document possible.
+Thanks to the volunteers who, with their comments, suggestions and proofreading helped make this document possible.

 * Benny | @benny
 * Trud Antzée | @antzee